GsoGabriel/school-system/README.md

-# school-system
+# School System
-This system is to resolve school problems, like administration problems, bureaucracy teacher-student, etc.
+This system is to solve school problems, like administration problems, bureaucracy teacher-student, etc.